genome/bfx-workshop/lectures/week_07/cloudbuild-docker-tutorial.md

 5. Docker Run - actually use your container

-First, from a Cloud Shell Terminal, we need to configure the Artifact Registry credentials for the region we intend to pull the Docker image from.
+First, from a Terminal, we need to configure the Artifact Registry credentials for the region we intend to pull the Docker image from.
 ```
 gcloud auth configure-docker us-central1-docker.pkg.dev
 ```